 Tips for building an insect hotel

-- Find a site that is level and firm, ideally in a shady area as most insects like moist and cool conditions.
+Find a site that is level and firm, ideally in a shady area as most insects like moist and cool conditions.
 If you wish to attract solitary bees, ensure at least one side will receive plenty of sunlight (facing north or south).

-- Create a solid base from old wooden pallets or spare wood.
+Create a solid base from old wooden pallets or spare wood.
 Stack up the wood into layers with lace larger pieces at the bottom and secure each level with string, wire, or nails.
 Make sure that the structure has a solid back to keep in warmth and keep out moisture.

-- Fill each layer with the previously mentioned materials.
+Fill each layer with the previously mentioned materials.
 These can be found around your garden, be donated or recycled from your house.
 For safety reasons, don’t make the structure more than a metre high.

 Give your hotel a roof using old tiles or planks.
 You can cover them with roofing felt to keep it relatively dry.
 The roof can also be a habitat; put some rubble or soil on top which may allow wildflower growth or add some more dead wood to weight it all down.

 Insect hotels can be built at any time of year, but autumn is ideal as it will provide the insects with a place to hibernate during winter.

 Surrounding your hotel nectar-rich flowers will attract insects and pollinators such as bees.
 Planting native species (wildflowers) may attract rarer native species of bees as they have evolved together.
 Different bees are active throughout different times of the year, so having flowering plants throughout, ensures bees will have food all year round.
 Great examples are lavender (summer), honeysuckle (autumn), ivy (winter) and bluebell (spring).

 My project The idea to build an insect hotel during my placement came from research that I had carried out beforehand.
 When I arrived at KentCOG, I saw lots of materials that had the potential to be recycled to create the environmentally friendly project.
 Just after the entrance to the garden, there is a large pile of relatively healthy scrap wood.
 I saw two structures that resembled wooden pallets as well as four draw-like boxes which would be perfect for assembling the base and structure.
 After checking that there would be a substantial amount of materials around the garden to fill the hotel and correct tools to build it, I began construction.

 On the first day, I lead two volunteers, Hannah and Matt, and we created a base for the hotel.
 We sawed 4 small pieces of wood and nailed them into the corners of the first ‘pallet’.
 This provided balance for the second ‘pallet’ that we nailed on top.
 The nails that we used were largely rusty and old and so unusable for larger projects, however, they worked great for the hotel, which created another means of recycling through them.
 Mirelle showed us a shady, concealed spot to place the hotel and we used spades to level out the ground.
 We then installed the base onto the clear spot.